 But as the day looms closer, you realize you’ve made a terrible mistake.
 There’s a difference between a big deal, and no deal at all.
 What do you do?
 Don’t worry, it’s not too late.
 You can start dropping hints like crazy, or take matters into your own hands - starting with this guide.
 Below are places that are nice but not too fancy.
 They’re good for groups, and don’t require much advance planning (or, in some cases, any).
 And none have mechanical bulls, so you’re all good there.

 Not only is the food here excellent, but generally speaking, The Publican is a great spot for get-togethers, birthday or otherwise.
 The giant communal table works for groups of all sizes, and the ambience is casual, so no one will feel like they have to dress up.
-Although it wouldn’t kill them to put on some nice shoes, either.
 The menu is well-rounded (with equal space devoted to vegetables, seafood, and meat), and the dishes are reasonably priced - meaning everyone can afford to bring you a present.
 Not that you’re expecting one or anything.

 Part of “not making a big deal” about your birthday is being flexible.
 But wandering aimlessly around a neighborhood with no plan at all is a bit too flexible.
 This Pilsen spot is where to go if you want options.
 Have dinner at Dusek’s (order the mussels), get drinks at Punch House, the vintage-themed bar downstairs, and/or go next door to Tack Room, where there’s live piano music on the weekends.
 (All three places are owned by the same people.)
 If the birthday gods are smiling on you, there might even be a concert worth seeing at Thalia Hall - also next door.